London Underground infrastructure: Lifts and escalators

 When the City & South London Railway opened in 1890 access to the platforms was by two hydraulic lifts, each capable of carrying 50 passengers.
 The later extensions had electric lifts and five were provided at Bank.
 Access to the Waterloo & City Railway in 1898 was by slopes and steps, and the Great Northern & City Railway (GN&CR) used both hydraulic and electric lifts.
 The Central London Railway provided electric lifts when it opened in 1900, and the opening of Bond Street station was delayed as the lifts were not ready.
 The UERL controversially imported 140 electric lifts from Otis Elevator Company in the U.S. for its three lines.
 Each carrying about 70 passengers, they were provided at every station except Gillespie Road (now Arsenal) and Embankment, where access was provided via the District's station.
 Hydraulic lifts were provided at Finsbury Park, powered from the GN&CR pumping station, and at Holloway Road there was an experimental spiral conveyor, but this was never used by the public.
-Each lift was manned, and at some quiet stations in the 1920s, the ticket office was moved into the lift, or it was arranged that the lift could be controlled from the ticket office.
+Each lift had a human operator, and at some quiet stations in the 1920s, the ticket office was moved into the lift, or it was arranged that the lift could be controlled from the ticket office.

 The first escalator on the London Underground was at Earl's Court in 1911, between the District and Piccadilly platforms.
 It was advertised by signs and a porter shouting "This way to the moving staircase – the only one in London – now running."
 From 1912, all new deep-level stations were provided with escalators instead of lifts.
 The Otis Seeberger design of escalator, with a diagonal shunt at the top landing requiring a sideways step off, was used until 1924, when the first 'comb' type was installed at Clapham Common.
 In 1921, a recorded voice instructed passengers to stand on the right and signs followed in World War II.
 It is thought that people were standing on the right as the diagonal shunts at the top of the escalators made it easier to step off with the right foot.
 In the 1920s and 30s many lifts were replaced by escalators.
 Before World War II, an escalator installed at Sloane Square was the first connecting Circle line platforms to the street, but it was destroyed when the station was hit by a bomb in 1940.
 Due to wartime conditions, no escalators were provided when Highgate station on the Northern line extension opened in 1941; these were finally installed in 1957.